 It’s important you prepare a list of the people and moments you want to be captured, and if you intend to have group photos.
 Then create an easy to reference breakdown of each shot or group that you want to have included.
 Another important list to create is one of all the people who you’ll want to give photographs and albums to as gifts.

-Part of this planning will involve discussing when to show up, how they should dress and what you are expecting of them.
-Do they provide you with any material which helps you better understand what you can expect?
-Do they provide you with tools to help you plan?
+Part of this planning will involve discussing when the photographer will show up, how they should dress, and what you are expecting of them.
+It’s also a collaborative process, so listen for how a photographer responds to your planning ideas and questions.
+Do they provide you with any examples or material which help you better understand what you can expect?
+Do they provide you with the tools to help you plan?

 No matter your financial situation and goal budget, there is no way for you to know a dollar amount until you’re sure of exactly what you want.
 Part of knowing what you want means evaluating and listing out how many photos, albums, and extras you want for yourselves and others.
 I’ve known people who have asked their amateur photographer friends to take their photos for free, or hired college students to shoot their weddings for only hundreds of dollars.
 Decisions like this will often end with regret.
 I believe you’ll get what you paid for!